-20. (1) The arbitral tribunal may require the party requesting an interim measure to provide appropriate security in connection with such measure.

-(2) The arbitral tribunal shall require the party applying for a preliminary order to provide security in connection with the order unless it considers it inappropriate or unnecessary to do so.
+- 20. (1) The arbitral tribunal may require the party requesting an interim measure to provide appropriate security in connection with such measure. - (2) The arbitral tribunal shall require the party applying for a preliminary order to provide security in connection with the order unless it considers it inappropriate or unnecessary to do so.

-Disclosure.
+Disclosure

-21. (1) The arbitral tribunal may require any party promptly to disclose any material change in the circumstances on the basis of which the measure was requested or granted.

-(2) The party applying for a preliminary order shall disclose to the arbitral tribunal all circumstances that are likely to be relevant to the arbitral tribunal's determination whether to grant or maintain such order, and such obligation shall continue until the party against whom the order has been requested has had an opportunity to present his case, and thereafter subsection (1) shall apply.
+- 21. (1) The arbitral tribunal may require any party promptly to disclose any material change in the circumstances on the basis of which the measure was requested or granted. - (2) The party applying for a preliminary order shall disclose to the arbitral tribunal all circumstances that are likely to be relevant to the arbitral tribunal's determination whether to grant or maintain such order, and such obligation shall continue until the party against whom the order has been requested has had an opportunity to present his case, and thereafter subsection (1) applies.

-Costs and damages.
+Costs and damages

-22. The party requesting an interim measure or applying for a preliminary order shall be liable for any costs and damages caused by such measure or order to any party if the arbitral tribunal later determines that, in the circumstances, that measure or order should not have been granted.
+22. The party requesting an interim measure or applying for a preliminary order is liable for any costs and damages caused by such measure or order to any party if the arbitral tribunal later determines that, in the circumstances, that measure or order should not have been granted.
 The arbitral tribunal may award such costs and damages at any point during the proceedings.

-Witnesses may be summoned by subpoena.
+Witnesses may be summoned by subpoena

-23. (1) Any party to an arbitration agreement may take out a subpoena to testify or to produce documents.

-(2) The High Court may order that a subpoena to testify or to produce documents shall be issued to compel the attendance before an arbitral tribunal of a witness wherever he may be within Brunei Darussalam.

-(3) The High Court may also issue an order under section 32(1) of the Prisons Act (Chapter 51) to bring up a prisoner for examination before an arbitral tribunal.

-(4) No person shall be compelled under any such subpoena to produce any document which he could not be compelled to produce on the trial of an action.
+- 23. (1) Any party to an arbitration agreement may take out a subpoena to testify or to produce documents. - (2) The High Court may order that a subpoena to testify or to produce documents shall be issued to compel the attendance before an arbitral tribunal of a witness wherever he may be within Brunei Darussalam. - (3) The High Court may also issue an order under section 32(1) of the Prisons Act (Chapter 51) to bring up a prisoner for examination before an arbitral tribunal. - (4) No person shall be compelled under any such subpoena to produce any document which he could not be compelled to produce on the trial of an action.

-Law of arbitration other than Model Law.
+Law of arbitration other than Model Law

-24. (1) If the parties to an arbitration agreement, whether made before or after the commencement of this Order, have expressly agreed either - then, both the Model Law and this Part shall not apply to that arbitration but the Arbitration Order, 2009 or the repealed Arbitration Act (Chapter 173) (if applicable) shall apply to that arbitration.
+- 24. (1) If the parties to an arbitration agreement, whether made before or after the commencement of this Act, have expressly agreed either - (a) that the Model Law or this Part does not apply to the arbitration; or - (b) that the Arbitration Act (Chapter 280) or the repealed Arbitration Act (Chapter 173) (if applicable) applies to the arbitration, then, both the Model Law and this Part do not apply to that arbitration but the Arbitration Act (Chapter 280) or the repealed Arbitration Act (Chapter 173) (if applicable) applies to that arbitration.